oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

 ### Prerequisites

-- This lab requires the completion of all of the previous labs in the **Contents** menu on the left.
+- All previous labs successfully completed

 ## Task 1: Create a Virtual Machine in Azure Portal